-Cira settled in we, after our comprehensive assessment she spoke about how safe she felt here and away from people that enabled her addiction.
-With our care plan we moved forward with her objectives.
-First week to reduce and abstain from the substance and to understand how powerless she was over her addiction.
-Using techniques like relaxing, this used methods like meditation to help quieten her mind as it was racing very much.
-And also gentle yoga as she was very tense.
-She took very much information onboard regarding understand inning the disease of addiction.
+The first week on the objective to reduce and abstain from the substance, and to understand how powerless she was over her addiction.
+Using techniques like relaxing, meditation to help quieten her mind and gentle yoga as she was very tense.
+Cira took lots of information on board to better understand the disease of addiction.

-Week for was closing up at the prescription drugs rehab, relapse prevention, organising and her recognising change that needed to happen, this was to ensure her safety once out.
+Week four was focused on closing up at the prescription drugs rehab, relapse prevention, organising and her recognising change that needed to happen, this was to ensure her safety once out.

 Cira left our care free from her addiction and a year on she has maintained a prescription drug-free life.